 A few years later life gave me a little “shove” and it was time to look for something new.
 The only problem: that time was one month before 9/11.
 It was an emotional time for America, a tough time in the radio industry, and a time for personal growth.
 In May of 2002 I flew across the country and started rockin’ the 80’s on what would become the most successful, longest running 80’s radio station in America hosting mornings at WPOI FM Tampa Bay‘s 101.5 The Point – Best Music of the 80’s (and eventually the 90’s too).

 In my free time I’m usually on a plane to see family on the West Coast or explore uncharted territory abroad.
 My passport is a source of pride and I have stamps in it from Germany, France, Ireland, Amsterdam, Italy, Spain, Brazil, Mexico and more (does Canada count?).
-I also believes that giving back is a privilege and a duty – over the years I’ve volunteered at Childrens Hospital in Seattle, been a Big Sister for a great little girl with the Big Brothers & Big Sisters Organization of Pinellas County, and I rarely turn down an opportunity to emcee a charity event.
+I also believe that giving back is a privilege and a duty – over the years I’ve volunteered at Children’s Hospital in Seattle, been a Big Sister for a great little girl with the Big Brothers & Big Sisters Organization of Tampa Bay, and I rarely turn down an opportunity to emcee a charity event.
+In fact, I’ve twiced Co-Emceed the BBBS of Tampa Bay Gala that draws more than 700 people including current president and former Tampa Mayor, Pam Iorio.

-“Never turn down an adventure” is a personal motto and I’m always on the hunt for my next great endeavor or new adventure.
+“Never turn down an adventure” is a personal motto and I’m always on the hunt for my next great endeavor.
 Bring it on!